 Timing isn't always everything

-It's hard to know when a bear market — widely defined as a decline of at least 20% from the highs — will strike.
-Some investment experts argue the current bull market still has room to run.
-But given how long stocks have been rising, each passing day could make a downturn more likely.
-No one can say for sure if and exactly when the market will fall significantly.
-However, it's best to be prepared for the possibility.
+It’s hard to know when a bear market—widely defined as a decline of at least 20% from the highs—will strike.
+No one can say for sure if and exactly when the market will fall significantly or when a financial downturn might occur.
+However, it’s best to be prepared for the possibility.

-The exact mix of stocks, bonds and other types of investments you own plays a central role in determining your portfolio's performance.
+Asset allocation is the mix of stocks, bonds and other types of investments you own.
+It plays a central role in determining your portfolio’s performance.

 Here’s why: Different asset classes behave differently under varying market conditions.
 The circumstances that might make, say, large-cap technology stocks tank, could be ideal for high-yield bonds, and vice versa.
 In other words, when one type of investment zigs, another may zag.